 In addition to the BL Summers expansion, San Mateo County Libraries are providing leadership and support to a second pillar of the County effort.
 We are now responsible for the Raising a Reader program to nurture family engagement and support the everyday use of books in the home.
 With this program, we will serve 200 classrooms at 66 individual sites.
-These are preschool-aged children in the most under-resourced communities across the county and include targeted Big Lift preschools.
+These are the most underserved preschool-aged children across the county and include targeted Big Lift preschools.
 This summer we will be establishing library visits and assisting all sites to resume providing culturally relevant bundles of books for all the children's homes.